Historia Mundum

 Origins of the Risorgimento (1796-1848)

-From 1796 to 1815, the Italian Peninsula experienced a transformative era under the domination of Napoleonic France, which introduced a range of reforms in the region.
-First of all, the French brought a centralized form of governance.
-This replaced the patchwork of local and regional Italian authorities with a strengthened government that allowed for more streamlined decision-making and efficient implementation of public policies.
-Also, there was the introduction of the Napoleonic Code, which modernized the legal system.
-It abolished feudal privileges, introduced equality before the law, and secularized the state.
-Finally, the French introduced new economic policies, including the promotion of industry and commerce.
-This was a significant shift for many parts of the country, which was predominantly agrarian and underdeveloped back then.
+From 1796 to 1815, the Italian Peninsula experienced a transformative era under the domination of Napoleonic France.
+Napoleonic rule gave many Italians a practical model of centralized government and legal equality.
+French rule replaced the patchwork of local and regional authorities with stronger government and more efficient public policy.
+The Napoleonic Code modernized the legal system, abolished feudal privileges, introduced equality before the law, and secularized the state.
+French economic policies also promoted industry and commerce, a significant shift for many parts of a mostly agrarian and underdeveloped peninsula.

 Napoleonic practices were markedly different from the traditional practices of the fragmented Italian states, and they had an impact there even after Napoleon was long gone.
 From 1815 onwards, the Italians contrasted the efficient French administration with the flaws of the absolutist regimes that governed them.
 This comparison stimulated the idea of unification, as people yearned for better governance.
 Thus, several movements emerged or gained strength:

-• The Carbonari: It was an informal network of secret revolutionary societies active in Italy, particularly in the Kingdom of Naples and the Kingdom of Sicily, from about 1800 to 1831.
-Its name meant “charcoal makers” and came from the trade of their original members, who were involved in charcoal production and conducted meetings in relative obscurity.
-In the context of the Revolutions of the 1820s, the Carbonari briefly succeeded in imposing a constitutional monarchy on King Ferdinand I. However, this victory was short-lived.
-In the Congress of Laibach, the European powers approved an Austrian intervention that suppressed the movement.
+• The Carbonari linked secret societies to early constitutional revolt in southern Italy: The Carbonari were an informal network of revolutionary societies active in Italy, particularly in the Kingdom of Naples and the Kingdom of Sicily, from about 1800 to 1831.
+Their name meant “charcoal makers” and came from the trade of some original members, who were involved in charcoal production and held meetings in relative secrecy.
+In the context of the Revolutions of the 1820s, the Carbonari briefly succeeded in imposing a constitutional monarchy on King Ferdinand I. This victory was short-lived: at the Congress of Laibach, the European powers approved an Austrian intervention that suppressed the movement.

 • League of the Sublime and Perfect Masters: It was a clandestine and revolutionary organization, established in 1818 by Filippo Buonarroti, under the umbrella of the Carbonari groups.
 Functioning similarly to a Masonic Lodge, the society had its base in Turin, in Northern Italy.
 Its primary objective was to achieve independence from Austrian rule and, in the long term, it likely wanted to attain its founder’s goal of establishing a communist society.
 Buonarroti utilized this group to orchestrate and influence seditions throughout Italy.
 However, due to its covert nature and organizational structure, concrete evidence regarding its activities remains scant.